 MORE: Best Smart Plugs

-Fresh to the market, this smart LED bulb lasts 20,000 hours, so you can save up to 80 percent on your electric bill compared to an incandescent bulb, according to iLuv.
+This smart LED bulb lasts 20,000 hours, so you can save up to 80 percent on your electric bill compared to an incandescent bulb, according to iLuv.
 For added security, you can create timers that turn on the lights automatically when you're not home.
+It's also easy to set custom colors to suit your mood.